Havvy/irc-socket/README.md

 property listing which features you absolutely require and `wants` for features that you can handle not being there.
 Both properties are optional.

+#### Proxy ####

+The proxy object has the following four fields, all required:

+- `password`: Shared secret password between you and the network you are connecting with.

+- `username`: User or client requesting spoof.

+- `hostname`: Hostname of user connecting to your proxy.

+- `ip`: IP Address of user connecting to your proxy.

 ## Starting and Closing the Socket ##

 You start and end the socket like a normal net.Socket with the `connect` and